-We’ve risen.
-We are shining.
-Now it’s time to get smart, professional pet photographers!
+We’ve risen, we're shining, and now it’s time to get smart, professional pet photographers!

-No, no need for the TV Mr. Brooks and Mr. Henry, we’re talking getting smart with your pet photography business.
+No, no need for the TV, Mr. Brooks and Mr. Henry.
+We’re talking about getting smart with your pet photography business.

-We sat down with Nicole Begley of the esteemed professional pet photographers international Facebook group, Hair of the Dog Academy, and she shared with us 3 top tips to get you more clients, more sales, and more money with your pet photography (aaaaand, loving it!)
+We sat down with Nicole Begley of the esteemed professional pet photographer's international Facebook group, Hair of the Dog Academy, and she shared with us three top tips to get you more clients, more sales, and more money with your pet photography (and loving it!)

 But before we get to that, and speaking of smart, don't miss out on our current offer specifically dedicated to you professional pet photographers to keep you inspired and your print product inventory up to date.
 Click the button below for your guide and special gift.

 OK, now, with respect to the old adage (and, as our first dose of wisdom), time is money.
 Let’s get to it.

 Peer into any professional photography group, webinar, or workshop; of any genre, and you’ll soon hear the importance of ‘building a brand’.
 True, this is a key element to success as a pro photographer; however, a brand is nothing without value.

 And, being stubborn about the value of your brand, reading your value is often half the battle when dealing with potential clientele.
 Nicole understands this:

 “So here’s the challenge; it’s always been.
 You have potential clients coming to your website: they want information.
 We don’t want just to send them an email of information because there’s no value there, and [then] they price shop, and they’re like, ‘Why are you so expensive when Jane down the street has 50 images for 50 bucks?’